Luos-io/Documentation/get-started/get-started.md

 ## 1. Description

-The Get started allows you to build, flash, run, and control your very first Luos project.
+The _Get started_ tutorial allows you to build, flash, run, and control your very first Luos project.

 This section is separated into three parts: